Wani2Y/microarray-Gene_Ontology-R/README.md

 ## License
 This repository is licensed under the MIT License.

-This script/notebook is free to use; you can redistribute it and/or modify it under the terms of the General Public License,version 3 (GNU), as published by the Free Software Foundation.
+This script/notebook/rendered html are all free to use; you can redistribute them and/or modify them under the terms of the General Public License,version 3 (GNU), as published by the Free Software Foundation.
 This notebook is distributed in the hope that it will serve educational purposes, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
-Use of this code may be subjected to licensing agreement and copyright requirement of the Journal, Infection and Immunity.
+Use of this code may be subjected to licensing agreement and copyright requirement of the Journal, [Infection and Immunity](https://journals.asm.org/).

-For more details of the license, please refer to MITlicense website (https://opensource.org/license/mit) and GNU general public license (www.gnu.org/licenses/gpl-3.0.en.html).
+For more detail information of the MIT and GNU licenses, please refer to MITlicense website (https://opensource.org/license/mit) and GNU general public license (www.gnu.org/licenses/gpl-3.0.en.html).

 ## Context
-In the source article, Diversity Outbred mice were infected with *Mycobacterium tuberculosis* (TB), in order to identify feature of asymptomatic TB infection using experimental, computational, and statistical approach.
+In the source article, Diversity Outbred mice were infected with *Mycobacterium tuberculosis* (TB), to identify features of asymptomatic TB infection using experimental, computational, and statistical approach.
 Methods of analysis used by the source article are summarised in the following table:

 | **Source of Evidence**                                        | **Method of Analysis**                                                                                                                 | **Connection to Other Parts of the Article**                                                                                                                                                             |